jaketg97/test/cook_county_sentencing/judging_judges.md

 ![bootstrap_graphs](bootstrap_graphs.png)
 *graphs of our coefficient distribution from the bootstrapped samples, showing a pretty neat bell curve around our estimated value*

-## Conclusion
+## Conclusion/Next Steps

+There's a ton of work left to do here, and I hope my code serves as a jumping off point for others.
+Personally, I think the next step is developing a more rigorous index of "severe sentencing" than the binary I use now.
+The advantage of my current approach is

+1. It isn't skewed by any one sentence, i.e. some absurdly long prison sentence for a class 4 felony, and therefore our findings are more concerned with consistent habits.
+I actually think this is a real benefit; some absurdly long sentence could be due to omitted variables, in which case it would distort our outcomes, and generally I'm more interested in judges that are consistently giving "severer than normal" sentences.
+2. It keeps me from making too many decisions in my index construction, which, given that I don't have a law degree, I like.
+I've been scouring google scholar for two years now hoping to find some paper that goes into detail about what makes a sentence "severe", but so far, no luck.
+Please send such work my way.

+The greatest improvement in this analysis though would be the inclusion of criminal history as a control. **Cases are assigned randomly**, so in judges who have served on a lot of cases I'm not too worried about data being unfairly skewed (again, that's why I restrict my ranking to >500 cases).
+It would still be really nice to have that information.
+Unfortunately, the Cook County courts have been unwilling to provide that data so far.
+I really hope that changes.

-All in all, I see this as the fairest attempt I can make at measuring sentence severity and assessing its significance rigorously.
+All in all, I see this as the fairest attempt I can make (right now) at measuring sentence severity and assessing its significance rigorously.
 I'd love to be [proved wrong](mailto:jaketg97@gmail.com).

+## Sources Consulted
+* For addressing non-normality of residuals: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6232275/
+* For bootstrapping regressions in R: https://statweb.stanford.edu/~owen/courses/305a/FoxOnBootingRegInR.pdf
+* For OLS vs. Logit models when facing binary dependent variables: https://statmodeling.stat.columbia.edu/2020/01/10/linear-or-logistic-regression-with-binary-outcomes/

+*Thanks to Ben, Owen, and Peter for looking at this/helping me talk through modeling concerns*

-## Regression Tables
+## OLS Regression Tables

 **Judge Slattery Boyle**